yanricheng/subethasmtp/README.md

 We hate reinventing wheels.
 This should be the LAST FREAKING JAVA SMTP IMPLEMENTATION (Dave Moten: not including forks!).

 ## A New Fork ##
-This new fork by Engine821.com intends to tidy up some of the structure, while keeping the original (and excellent!) design and code.
-We are using this as a base for a production product, so intend on keeping the code fresh and well maintained.

-We too did a survey of existing Java SMTP implementations and were unsatisfied... until we found SubEthaSMTP!
+Engine821.com too did a survey of existing Java SMTP implementations and were unsatisfied... until they found SubEthaSMTP!
 The code is clean and very well thought out.
-So far the changes we've made are minor, including...
+The changes they made were minor, including...

-* Eliminating the embedded `/lib` directory.
+* Eliminate the embedded `/lib` directory.
 Maven correctly handles pulling in all the dependencies and best practices discourage keeping binary artifacts inside version control.
-* Updating to the latest versions of some of the libraries used.
+* Update to the latest versions of some of the libraries used.
-* Removing some of the IDE metadata files.
+* Remove some of the IDE metadata files.
 Your IDE can rercreate whichever ones you need based on your preferences and the Maven POM.
-* Making the message handing exceptions be `checked`.
+* Make the message handing exceptions be `checked`.
 This is possibly controversial, but we thought about it a lot and prefer to have these exceptions show up in the `throws` clause rather than have them potentially pop-up unexpectedly at run-time.

 ### Fork of a Fork!
-Dave Moten came across this and
+Dave Moten came across the Engine821 fork and
 * fixed tests
 * migrated mocking to use Mockito (with apologies but was the most time-efficient way for me to restore the broken tests!)
 * set up pom.xml for release under the `com.github.davidmoten:subethasmtp` artifact